lecritch/dsc-chi-warmup-anova/README.md

 pcp_3 = tukey_result.pvalues
 print(tukey_result.summary())
 print
-print('''
+print("""
-While there are differences between the treatment groups, there aren't differences b/t either of the the treatment groups and the control group
+While there are sig. differences between the treatment groups, there aren't sig. differences b/t either of the treatment groups and the control group

-We therefore conclude that although the treatments differ from each other, the treatments don't differ from no treatment in their effect on plant growth
+We therefore conclude that although we can reject the null for, and found evidence that, the treatments differ from each other, we can't reject the null that the treatments don't differ from no treatment in their effect on plant growth
-''')
+""")

 #used for tests
 for val in zip([f_3, p_3, pcp_3], ['f_3', 'p_3', 'pcp_3']):